ec1340/amaro_lab/SEEKR_tutorial.md

 **Our SEEKR setup for this system used 'radius_list 1 1.5 2 2.5 3 4 6 8 10 12 14'

+#### 1.6 Ligand Postions/Orientations

-We have finished defining the binding site of Trypsin, now we are filling out details of the MD portion of the calculation Set 'hedron' to 'single'.
+We have finished defining the binding site of Trypsin, now we are filling out details of the MD portion of the calculation
+- Set 'hedron' to 'single'.
 This is a future feature concerning rotational milestones.
-Set 'reject_clashes' to 'True'.
+- Set 'reject_clashes' to 'True'.
 This will ensure that there are no steric clashes when the holo structure is generated for each milestone.
 If there is a steric clash, then no directory will be generated for that milestone, although it will still be monitored for crossing events.

+#### 1.7 MD Parameters

-Set 'ff' to 'amber'.
+- set 'ff' to 'amber'.

-set 'water model' to 'tip4p'
+- set 'water model' to 'tip4p'

 Now we need to fill out the LEAP commands.
 You can do this by hand by entering values into the 'leap_preload_commands' and 'leap_postload_commands' parameters, or by using 'sample_leap_file' and providing a sample LEAP script that SEEKR can use to parse the locations and specifics of generating a holo structure.

 We will do the former.
 Write the following into the file:

+**LEAP**

     leap_preload_commands [
       source leaprc.ff14SB,
             source leaprc.gaff,
             set default FlexibleWater on,
             set default PBRadii mbondi2,
             loadoff /path/to/tutorial/Ca2.lib,
             loadoff /path/to/tutorial/benzamidine.lib,
             loadamberparams /path/to/tutorial/benzamidine.frcmod,
             WAT= T4E,
             HOH= T4E,
             loadAmberParams frcmod.ionsjc_tip4pew,
             loadAmberParams frcmod.tip4pew,

       ]